naftali100/revanced-builder/README.md

 # ReVanced Builder

-## NOTICE

-ReVanced Builder is discontinued, and RVB v4 is postponed indefinitely.
-Thanks for everyone who has used ReVanced Builder before.
-I have made an another project, [TizenTube](https://github.com/reisxd/TizenTube).
-In short, TizenTube is a way to experience ad-free and sponsor-free YT experience on your Tizen TVs.

----

 This project will allow you to download the APK of any of the [officially supported](https://github.com/revanced/revanced-patches#-patches) apps and build ReVanced easily!

 ## Required